titusjan/argos/README.md

 with a reset button <img src="argos/img/snipicons/reset-l.svg" width="16" height="16"> that will reset the config value to its default when clicked.

-The settings are hierarchical so that related settings are grouped together in a branche.
+The settings are hierarchical so that related settings are grouped together in a branch.
 Branches also have a reset button that resets the complete branch.
 For instance by clicking on the reset button of the `y-axis` config value branch, all settings pertaining to the Y-axis are reset.